AlessandroBorges/ReasoningSysPromts/README.md

-# Reasoning System Prompts
+# Reasoning System Prompts for Small Language Models
-Reasoning System Promts for Small and Large Language Models (SLM/LLM)
+Crafting Reasoning System Promts for Small and Large Language Models (SLM/LLM).
+When enhanced with structured reasoning prompts, small language models can handle specialized tasks with precision and reliability comparable to much larger models.

+The key lies in providing them with clear, systematic frameworks that break down complex problems into manageable steps.
+This approach not only improves accuracy but also makes the reasoning process transparent and verifiable.

 For an didatic overview, check our article at Medium [Unlocking Reasoning on Small Language Models](https://medium.com/@alessandroborges_84477/unlocking-reasoning-on-small-language-models-f48ce438f1fa).